lavrahq/response/README.md

 community or feel that you have been mistreated, please let us know.

 We encourage you to get in touch with the Core team or our Community Liaisons should you have a problem with conduct from any member of our community.
-You can bring these to our attention in [out Discord server](https://discord.gg/w9mGSD).
+You can bring these to our attention in [our Discord server](https://discord.gg/w9mGSD).

 ## License